cnoe482/VM-Setup/README.md

 <h1>Step 4 - Accessing your VM</h1>

-- Now if you are on MAC Follow these steps
+* Now, if you are on MAC Follow these steps
-  - Access the MAC app store
+  * Access the MAC app store
-  - Download **Microsoft Remote Desktop**
+  * Download Microsoft Remote Desktop
-  - Open the newly downloaded software
+  * Open the newly downloaded software
-- On windows follow these steps
+* On windows follow these steps
-  - On windows search bar type "Remote desktop connection"
+  * On windows search bar, type “Remote Desktop Connection”
-  - Click **Remote Desktop Connection** (RDC)
+  * Click Remote Desktop Connection (RDC)
-- Now pull up your VM overview
+* Now pull up your VM overview
-  - Find your public IP address
+  * Find your public IP address
-- Now on RDC for Computer fill in the Public IP for your VM
+* Now on RDC for Computer, fill in the Public IP for your VM
-- Click **Show Options**
+* Click Show Options
-  - Fill in Username with what you used for your VM
+  * Fill in Username with what you used for your VM
-  - Click **Connect**
+  * Click Connect
-- A pop up asking for a password should appear
+* A pop-up asking for a password should appear
-  - Use the password you used when creating your VM
+  * Use the password you used when creating your VM
-- Another pop up will appear asking if you want to connect click **Yes**
+* Another pop-up will appear asking if you want to connect.
+Click Yes

 <img width="773" height="780" alt="Step4" src="https://github.com/user-attachments/assets/e5a7474d-bdd0-4326-aeb2-3025006110d4" />

 <img width="1904" height="912" alt="step4-1" src="https://github.com/user-attachments/assets/14eeca24-635c-4cb1-b91b-9623b650dc5e" />